Requirements Gathering 101

 10 Rules for Successful Requirements Gathering

-To be successful at requirements gathering and to give your project an increased likelihood of success follow these rules:
+To be successful in requirements gathering and to give your project an increased likelihood of success, follow these rules:

-- Don't assume you know what the customer wants, ask.
+- Don't assume you know what the customer wants - always ask.

 - Involve the users from the start.

-- Define and agree the scope of the project.
+- Define and agree on the scope of the project.

-- Ensure requirements are specific, realistic and measurable.
+- Make sure requirements are SMART - specific, measurable, agreed upon, realistic and time-based.